The King's Christian School

 The King's Christian School is a private school located in Cherry Hill, in Camden County, in the U.S. state of New Jersey, that serves students in pre-kindergarten through twelfth grade.
-King's is owned and operated by 'The Association of The King's Christian School,' a non-profit organization governed by a board of directors and made up of the parents and friends of the school; it is not associated with any particular main-line Protestant denomination or church.
+King's is owned and operated by The Association of The King's Christian School, a non-profit organization governed by a board of directors and made up of the parents and friends of the school; it is not associated with any particular main-line Protestant denomination or church.
 The school is housed on a single campus for pre-kindergarten to 12th grade students at 5 Carnegie Plaza in Cherry Hill.

 The King's Christian School is approved under the authority of the New Jersey Department of Education and is accredited by the Association of Christian Schools International (ACSI) and by the Middle States Association of Colleges and Schools (MSACS) Commission on Elementary and Secondary Schools (through July 2028).

 King's offers a fully integrated college preparatory curriculum with an evangelical Christian worldview and required Biblical education at all grade levels.

-As of the 2025–26 school year, the school had an enrollment of 555 students and 54 classroom teachers (on an FTE basis), for a student–teacher ratio of 12:1.
+As of the 2023–24 school year, the school had an enrollment of 501 students (plus 57 in PreK) and 42.5 classroom teachers (on an FTE basis), for a student–teacher ratio of 11.8:1.